Track and Field posts top 10 finish at NCAA Indoor Championships

 Randy Bungard is in his third year overseeing the Nittany Lion sprints, hurdles, and relays contingent, after joining the Penn State staff in September of 2012.

-For his success on the track during the outdoor season, Bungard was named the 2014 USTFCCCA Mid-Atlantic Women's Outdoor Assistant of the Year.
-Bungard, in his second year as sprints, hurdles, and relays assistant, had athletes win three Big Ten titles (Mahagony Jones in the 200, Kiah Seymour in the 400 hurdles, and the 4×4 relay).
-His athletes scored 67 points at the league meet, scoring in every sprint event he coaches.
-He has five athletes qualified for the NCAA prelims in six events.
+2014 Recap ...
+In 2014, his student-athletes' success on the track during the outdoor season, Bungard was named the 2014 USTFCCCA Mid-Atlantic Women's Outdoor Assistant of the Year.
+Bungard, in his second year as sprints, hurdles, and relays assistant, had athletes win three Big Ten titles (Mahagony Jones in the 200, Kiah Seymour in the 400 hurdles, and the 4×400 relay).
+His student-athletes scored 67 points at the league meet, scoring in every sprint event he coaches.
+He had five athletes qualified for the NCAA prelims in six events.

 Senior Mahagony Jones set the pace for the year as she won both Big Ten 200-meter dash titles along with placing third in the 200-meter dash at the 2014 NCAA Indoor Track & Field Championships and finishing fourth in the 200-meter dash at the 2014 NCAA Outdoor Track & Field Championships.
-Jones also posted top finishes in the relay events as well.
+Jones also posted top finishes in the relay events.

 Sophomore Kiah Seymour made her name known at the Big Ten and national levels.
 The Washington, D.C., native, won the 400-meter dash at the 2014 Big Ten Indoor Track & Field Championships and the 400-meter hurdles at the 2014 Big Ten Outdoor Track & Field Championships.
 She was also on both Big Ten 4x400-meter relay championship teams.